tensaurus/tensaurus.github.io/_posts/2021-01-15-first-ml-model-code.md

                 });
 }
 ```
-`model.fit` takes the training data in `x` (inputs) and `y` (outputs), trains the model for `epochs: user_epochs` and at the end of each epoch prints epoch and loss in console using callback `onEpochEnd`.
+`model.fit` takes the training data in `x` (inputs) and `y` (outputs), trains the model for `epochs: user_epochs` and at the end of each epoch prints epoch number and loss in console using callback `onEpochEnd`.
 Callbacks are handy in getting information and triggering some action for different milestones during model training.
+In browser js console you can see loss decreasing after each epoch as training goes on.

 ```js
 function trainModel() {